Uniform inference for value functions

 \section{Introduction}

 The (optimal) value function, that is, a function defined by optimizing an objective function over one of multiple arguments, is used widely in economics, finance, statistics and other fields.
 The statistical behavior of estimated value functions appears, for instance, in the study of distribution and quantile functions of treatment effects under partial identification (see, e.g., \citet{FirpoRidder08, FirpoRidder19} and \citet{FanPark10,FanPark12}).
 More recently, investigating counterfactual sensitivity, \citet{ChristensenConnault19} construct interval-identified counterfactual outcomes as the distribution of unobservables varies over a nonparametric neighborhood of an assumed model specification.
-Statistical inference for value functions can be analyzed at a point using knowledge of the asymptotic distribution established in \citet{Roemisch06} or \citet{CarcamoCuevasRodriguez19} and inference can be carried out using the techniques of \citet{HongLi18} or \citet{FangSantos19}.
+Statistical inference for value functions can be analyzed at a point as in \citet{Roemisch06} or \citet{CarcamoCuevasRodriguez19} and inference can be carried out using the techniques of \citet{HongLi18} or \citet{FangSantos19}.